-Our founding attorney has been fighting for the people of San Diego for over a decade.
+Our founding attorney has been fighting for the people of San Diego for over a decade in criminal cases such as San Diego robbery, San Diego shoplifting, theft crimes, federal crimes, and more.
 We know the stakes are high if you’re facing criminal charges.
 You can count on us when you need help the most.

 It’s important to seek legal advice as soon as possible.